The Age of the Digital Customer [New Report]

 Another main driver behind digital transformations is the growing trend towards customer-centricity – simply, brands must be responsive to customer preferences.
 As customers continue to shift their activities online, they expect brands to be just as digitally savvy as they are.
 The growing attention for digital customer experience can be explained by several evolutions:

 - The rapid growth of channels, touchpoints, and devices used by an increasingly digital customer.

-- The sharply heightened customer expectations that are driven by, among other factors, the memorable digital experiences that they encounter.
+- The sharply heightened customer expectations, driven by – among other factors – the memorable digital experiences they encounter.

 - The increasingly complex behavior of today’s customer who uses multiple channels, often at the same time.

 While various teams play different roles in DCX programs, they often end up working in silos, presenting a major obstacle to the successful implementation of these programs.
 It is often difficult to distinguish clear lines of roles and responsibilities.